hauze-v/web-dev/mdn-css/css-first-steps/how-css-works/NOTES.md

 So basically the flow is:
 Load the HTML --> Parse the HTML and create DOM --> Load embeds & CSS --> Parse the CSS and apply the the DOM (render the tree) --> Paint the image

+## What happens if a browser encounters CSS it doesn't understand? ##
+The answer is that it does nothing, and just moves on to the next bit of CSS!

+If a browser is parsing your rules, and encounters a property or value that it doesn't understand, it ignores it and moves on to the next declaration.
+It will do this if you have made an error and misspelled a property or value, or it the property or value is just too new and the browser doesn't support it yet.

+Coupled with the way that the cascade effect works, and the fact that browsers will use the last CSS they come across in a stylesheet when you have two rules with the same specificity you can also offer alternatives for browsers that don't support new CSS.